-NC-No credit (This grade is given students who have not completed enough course work to receive an "I" or who have performed below average work.)
+NC-No credit (This grade is given students who have not completed enough course work to receive an "I".)

-W-Withdrawal (This grade may be requested by the student or by the instructor after the instructor has notified the student, personally or by mail, that this action is intended.)
+W-Withdrawal (This grade may be requested by the student or by the instructor after the instructor has notified the student that this action is intended.)